ishikasoni2005/Ishika-Portfolio/README.md

-# Ishika Portfolio
+# 🌐 Ishika — Developer Portfolio

-This repository is organized as a small monorepo with separate `frontend/` and `backend/` folders.
+Personal portfolio site with a Django REST backend and a React frontend, organized as a monorepo.

+---

-## Structure
+## 📂 Structure

 ```text
 Ishika-Portfolio/